5 Incredible Fall Hikes in New Hampshire

-There is no question that hiking in New Hampshire can be quite amazing.
+There is no question that hiking in New Hampshire can be quite amazing in the Fall.
 Regardless of where you choose to go, you will find amazing views.
 However, with extremely large mountains and wilderness that goes on and on, hiking in this state can be quite intimidating.
 The good news is, there are several incredible hikes in this state that you won’t want to miss out on.

 Mount Monadnock, Jaffrey

 This is considered one of the most famous mountains in the entire state of New Hampshire.
 The loop that leads to the summit, which is called the lollipop loop, is about 4.4 miles and considered a relatively easy hike.
 A word of caution is that on sunny summer days the trail can become a bit crowded.

 Many people consider this a great hike experience because it can be altered to fit your unique needs.
 There are short loops that are about 3.1 miles, with the most popular hike leading to the summit, which is 5.5 miles.
 There are smooth trails on the mountain, which make it a popular destination for inexperienced hikers.